Alterswilen

 It was first recorded in year 1248 as Alterswilaer.

 The municipality also contained the village Bommen.
 It had 129 inhabitants in 1850, which increased to 186 in 1920.
 After a decline to 134 in 1970 it was back on 182 in 1990.
+As at 31 December 2025, Alterswilen had a population of 254.

 In 1996 the municipality was merged with the other, neighboring municipalities Altishausen, Dotnacht, Ellighausen, Hugelshofen, Lippoldswilen, Neuwilen and Siegershausen to form a new and larger municipality Kemmental.